-The day was cool and crisp, perfect for baking pumpkin bread and the sweet scent of pumpkin spices that warmed my kitchen made me realize just how much I love October.
+The day was cool and crisp, perfect for baking a low fat pumpkin bread.
+Warming my kitchen with the sweet scent of pumpkin spices – Oh how I just love October.

 This bread is super moist and low fat, without all the added fat you usually find in store bought quick breads.
 If you can’t find canned pumpkin, make your own or use butternut squash instead.

 - 1 1/2 cups pumpkin puree, homemade or canned

 - 1 1/4 cups unbleached all purpose flour

 - 2 tsp pumpkin pie spice

 - 1 1/2 tsp vanilla extract